Buyer note: confirm assumptions before quoting

 - •Ningbo Bohua Mechanical Parts Co., Ltd.

-- •ADC12 die casting for suitable higher-volume applications
+- •ADC12 die casting for suitable thin-wall or higher-volume applications

 Practical Shortlist Questions to Ask Before Tooling Award